haviital/PokittoLib/Examples/PZeroDemo/Graphics/README.md

 ## Licencing

 All graphics created by Pharap for the PZero project are licenced under the Creative Commons Attribution-NonCommercial-ShareAlike licence ('CC BY-NC-SA').
+All graphics created by Adekto for the PZero project are licenced under the Creative Commons Attribution-NonCommercial-ShareAlike licence ('CC BY-NC-SA').

 ![CC BY-NC-SA](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png)